Geonovum/MIM-Werkomgeving/Inleiding.md

 er nieuwe metaclasses gedefinieerd hoeven te worden en dus zonder aanpassing van het basale UML-metamodel (M2).
 De extensiemechanismen hiervoor zijn stereotypes, tagged values en constraints.

+Nadrukkelijk moet daarbij worden vermeld dat het MIM metamodel **geen** semantiek overneemt van UML.
+Met het uitdrukken van het MIM metamodel in een UML profiel wordt het alleen mogelijk gemaakt om, zonder verlies van de originele semantiek van het MIM, een MIM model uit te drukken in UML.
+Met dit gebruik van een UML profiel volgen wij het gebruik van een UML profiel zoals de OMG zelf heeft op gesteld voor het Ontology Definition Metamodel [[!ODM]]: "*The goal of a UML profile from the ODM perspective is to provide a bridge between the UML and knowledge representation communities on a well-grounded, semantic basis, with a broader goal of relating software and logical approaches to representing information.
+Profiles facilitate implementation using common notation on existing UML tools.
+They support renaming and specializing UML model elements in consistent ways, so that an instance of a UML model can be seen as an extended metamodel.
+Profiles allow a developer to leverage UML experience and tools while moving to integrating with an ontology represented in another metamodel.*" (sectie 8.4.2).

 ### Uitdrukken in Linked Data